Amending Transactions

 • Option Two: If you need to edit an Item Invoice beyond what’s available for a posted transaction, a duplicate can be created to be amended fully and the original invoice can then be reversed.

-• Option Three: In addittion, you can reverse Batch Invoices in the listing grid.
+• Option Three: In addition, you can reverse Batch Invoices in the listing grid.

 Option One: Reversing Posted Item Invoices using Auto Credit / Auto Debit

-1. Go to AR > Item Invoices or APItem Invoices.
+1. Go to Sales > Item Invoices or Purchases Item Invoices.

 In the Invoices grid the Debit/Credit Note will appear with the same reference as the invoice but prefixed with ‘Debit’ / ‘Credit.’